isidebisi/x-heep/README.md

-# This is a fork of the x-heep Repo that foocuses on porting the classic game DOOM onto the x-heep platform
+# This is a fork of the x-heep Repo that focuses on porting the classic game DOOM onto the x-heep platform

 ![IMG_20240415_152028](https://github.com/isidebisi/x-heep/assets/72383796/5d060133-c18e-4d96-8272-9d97af9b88cd)
 Picture of the progress showing an SPI screen with custom written display driver for the x-heep platform.